 The Committee considers all elements of compensation, as detailed in the following sections, to design and maintain a mix of pay that is both market-competitive and that drives business success and shareholder value by leveraging our philosophy of pay-for-performance.
 While there is no specific formula for determining the relative mix of pay for each compensation element, business judgement is exercised to balance the incentives of management, including leading the business and talent retention, and the incentives of shareholders, including long-term value creation.
-Additionally, as detailed above in Compensation Decisions, the Committee examines peer benchmark data in aligning on a competitive mix of pay.
+Additionally, as detailed above in Compensation Decisions, the Committee examines peer data in aligning on a competitive mix of pay.

 The Committee prioritizes performance and also considers such factors as our executives' experience, internal pay comparisons, and retention objectives, in addition to the impact of cash expenditures and equity dilution.
 The Committee believes that this approach best supports its pay-for-performance philosophy, further fostering long-term shareholder value creation.
-Our emphasis on variable, or at-risk, compensation provides that our NEOs, subject to retention needs, will only receive target or above-target compensation to the extent that our financial and corporate goals are achieved or exceeded.
+Our emphasis on variable, or at-risk, compensation provides that our NEOs, subject to retention needs, will receive target or above-target compensation to the extent that our financial and corporate goals are achieved or exceeded.

-Our pay-for-performance philosophy includes performance-vesting restricted share units ("PSUs"), which further shifted the mix of pay to performance-based.
-For NEOs that served in their roles as executive officers for the full duration of 2022, approximately 38% of compensation was performance-based, and approximately 88% and 79% of compensation was considered at-risk for our CEO and other NEOs (calculated as an average), respectively.
+Our pay-for-performance philosophy includes performance-vesting restricted share units ("PSUs"), which offers the mix of pay to performance-based.
+For NEOs that served in their roles as executive officers for the full duration of 2023, approximately 50% and 36% of compensation was performance-based and approximately 89% and 77% of compensation was considered at-risk for our CEO and other NEOs (calculated as an average), respectively.

-The table below outlines the target mix of pay for each of our NEOs during 2022.
-Base salary is equal to the actual annual base salaries for 2022, as reflected in Base Salary below.
-Short-term cash incentive is based on the actual target bonus percentages for 2022, assuming a nominal (100%) score, as reflected in Short-Term Cash Incentive below.
-Long-term equity incentive is based on actual amounts granted in 2022, assuming a nominal (100%) score in the case of performance-vesting RSUs, as reflected in Long-Term Equity Incentive - Awards Granted below.
+The table below outlines the target mix of pay for each of our NEOs during 2023.
+Base salary is equal to the actual annual base salaries for 2023, as reflected in Base Salary below.
+Short-term cash incentive is based on the actual target bonus percentages for 2023, assuming 100% achievement, as reflected in Short-Term Cash Incentive below.
+Long-term equity incentive is based on actual amounts granted in 2023, assuming 100% achievement in the case of performance-vesting RSUs, as reflected in Long-Term Equity Incentive - Awards Granted below.